MMA world champ acquitted of 1st degree murder, released in court

 An MMA champion accused of killing a patron at a Moscow nightclub with one punch has been found guilty of reckless homicide and released in court, after already serving 15 months in a detention facility.
 The case has reverberated around Russia.

-Though the woman said she was not alone, the student kept provoking her, and subsequently the fighter.
+The melee started with Agafonov trying to flirt with Mirzaev’s girlfriend in his presence at the entrance to nightclub.Though the woman said she was not alone, the student kept provoking her, and subsequently the fighter.
 A practicing bodybuilder, Agafonov (height about 180cm; weight about 90kg), was 22 centimeters taller and about 25kg heavier than Mirzaev (height 168cm; weight 68 kg).
 However, the MMA champ finally delivered just one blow to the young man.
 So powerful was it that Agafonov landed a meter away and his head struck the pavement.For four days doctors fought for his life, but Ivan Agafonov passed away without regaining consciousness.